codepath/android_guides/Contributing-Guidelines.md

  * Have short introductions that explain the reason why the concept matters
  * Always share references at the bottom of the guide that cites all sources
  * Feel free to use gists for large bodies of code you want to link to

-## Missing Topics

-Check the [issues](https://github.com/codepath/android_guides/issues) for this repository to see what types of contributions would be most impactful.
-In particular, I will [maintain an issue](https://github.com/codepath/android_guides/issues/2) that contains the most important missing topics.
-Also look for items in the cliffnotes with the **Needs Attention** mark which indicates the guide needs some love.